itsank/MLNotes/CVNotes.md

 + Do some intution based binary search of hyperparameters
 + Use visualization as much as possible to analysis.
 + Don't change lots of hyperparameters at the same time.
++ saw tooth learning rate schedule is good for fixing saddle point stuck issues
++ cosine learning rate schedule (converges fater then atom with sgd with mommentum)

 ## Variation Inference Methods